stfc/janus-core/contributing.md

 ### Enforcing style

-github actions will automatically run precommit and enforce the style.
+GitHub Actions will automatically run a pre-commit and enforce the coding style.
-To reduce the number of failures in CI please run pre-commit locally before you push to the repo
+To reduce the number of CI failures, please run the pre-commit locally before you push to your repository.

 ```sh
    pre-commit run --all-files
 ```

-## Using the git for development
+## Using git for development

 The Github instance hosts an *upstream* repository, which we will refer to as *upstream*.
 Contributors will work on their own personal copies of the